Countly/countly-sdk-react-native/README.md

-### **This is an unmaintained SDK, and will be declared as end-of-life very soon.
+### **This SDK has been sunsetted.
+This repo has been archived and will not be maintained anymore.
 Please use React Native (bridge) SDK instead: https://github.com/Countly/countly-sdk-react-native-bridge **